Vishal73040/BotBrowser/docker/README.md

 >
 > These Docker projects are provided for **academic study and authorized testing** purposes to demonstrate BotBrowser capabilities in controlled environments.
 They are intended solely for **authorized testing environments** that comply with all applicable laws, regulations, and institutional policies. **Any misuse**—such as violating website terms of service or engaging in unlawful activities—**is strictly prohibited.**

 ⚠️ **These examples are provided for compatibility validation in controlled, academic test environments only.
-They must not be used to bypass security controls on production systems.**
+They must not be used to circumvent security controls on production systems.**

 **These examples are research demonstrations only.
 The names of third-party services are referenced solely for compatibility benchmarking in controlled environments.**